GoGo Logo of A Phone

 Works the whole body

 Swimming works all the major muscle groups, including the upper body, leg muscles, and core.
 These are all important for posture, stability, and balance, which help reduce the risk of falls.
 Research shows that of men over 70, those who swam were 33% less likely to fall compared to those who did not swim.
-(They then compared these results to other types of senior exercises, and these results only held true for swimming.)

 Great for heart health

 Senior exercises should get the blood pumping, and swimming definitely does that.
 According to the Swim Strong Foundation, 30 minutes of daily swimming reduced coronary heart disease by 30-40% in women, and men lowered their risk of developing type 2 diabetes by more than 10 percent.
-Swimming is an excellent form of aerobic senior exercise to keep your heart, vessels, and blood healthy.

 Improves sleep

 One study found that poor sleep leads to an increased risk of mortality.
 But aerobic exercise, like swimming, improves sleep for older adults, reducing the risk of early death and enhancing overall quality of life.
-The best exercise to keep seniors healthy is an exercise that improves sleep!

-2. Chair yoga
+2. Chair Yoga

 Balance and flexibility

 A study published in the Journal of Geriatric Physical Therapy found that Iyengar yoga (a type of yoga that incorporates chair yoga) led to significant improvements in balance, flexibility, and mobility in seniors between the ages of 65 and 89.
-It was also an effective senior exercise for reducing pain associated with arthritis, inflammation, and sore muscles.

 Reduces pain in osteoarthritis